babel/website/docs/plugins/transform-object-assign.md

 package: babel-plugin-transform-object-assign
 ---

 Replace `Object.assign` with an inline helper.
+If you are authoring an application, rather than a library, it is recommended that you use the `Object.assign` polyfill instead.

 ## Example